 According to a field crop fact sheet, the major crops that grow in Canada are wheat, canola, barley, corn, and soybeans.

-While on the other hand, if you look at the difficulty level of these crops, you will see that all o them are very easy to grow as compared to vegetables and fruits.
+On the other hand, if you look at the difficulty level of these crops, you will see that all of them are very easy to grow as compared to vegetables and fruits.

 To grow these crops, you will need a lot of agricultural space.
 And that’s where the Canadian factor comes in, fifty per cent land for agriculture.

-So, you can say that farming is much easy in Canada.
+So, you can say that farming is much easier in Canada.

 What Do Canadian Farmers Do During Long Winter Season?